NYUAppSec/appsec_hw1/HW1_Instructions.md

 ## What to Submit

-On NYU Classes, submit a link to your GitHub repository.
+On Brightspace, **submit a link to your GitHub repository**.
+This is necessary so that we can tell which GitHub username corresponds to which NYU account.

 The repository should contain: